 Despite its shortcomings, Facebook is the hands-down largest social media platform with over 2 billion global users.
 Although LuLaRoe is a United States-only company (for now), Facebook is one of the best places to find new customers and serve existing ones.
 Many retailers utilize a private (or closed) Facebook VIP group as well as a public-facing Facebook business page to advertise their business and grow their community.
 I have both if you'd like to check them out.
 My Facebook VIP page can be found by clicking here, and my Facebook business page can be found by clicking here.

-Instagram is likely the second most-populated platform, but is far more visual and requires daily content creation.
+Instagram is likely the third most-populated platform, but is far more visual and requires daily content creation.
 LuLaRoe retailers use Instagram to share how they style new styles, connect with new customers, and spread their own personal brand message.
 You can check out my LuLaRoe Instagram account by clicking here.

-YouTube is important for creating longterm content such as sizing videos, styling videos, and even live sales when you hit a certain number of subscribers.
+YouTube is important for creating long-term content such as sizing videos, styling videos, and even live sales when you hit a certain number of subscribers.
 YouTube is important because it is owned by Google, and makes your content much more easily searchable by people who use that search engine.
 Which is a lot!
 I primarily use my YouTube account to make sizing videos for new styles, you can take a look by clicking here.

 Pinterest is a highly-targeted search content engine, and a great place to post styling resources, blogs, and other shareable content.
 There are many LuLaRoe retailers who are on this platform, but few who use it efficiently for their business.
 I will fully admit my LuLaRoe Pinterest could be more active, but I try!
 You can see my Pinterest account by clicking here.